 Increased Lifespan: For many diseases, effective cures have the potential to significantly extend healthy lifespans.

-Benefits for the Healthcare System:
+(Benefits for Insurance Companies & the Healthcare System:

-Benefits for Pharmaceutical Companies:
+(Benefits for Pharmaceutical Companies:

-Benefits for Society:
+(Benefits for Society:

 Increased Productivity: A healthier population, free from the debilitating effects of chronic diseases, can lead to increased workforce productivity and economic growth.